 You Can Still Feel Drained After a Full Night’s Rest

 It’s estimated that up to 22 million Americans suffer from a sleep apnea, a disorder that involves shallow breathing or pauses in breathing while you’re sleeping.
 If you’re among this group, you might feel like you’re in what called a “brain fog” even if you’re clocking seven hours of sleep a night.
 Most cases of sleep apnea can be diagnosed right from home with an at-home test.
 Mild cases can also be treated with lifestyle modifications, such as losing weight and trying to avoid alcohol before going to bed.
-Severe cases, however, may require sleeping with a continuous positive airway pressure (CPAP) machine, which is designed to supply a steady stream of air to keep your airways open.
+Severe cases, however, may need professional help and could even require sleeping with a continuous positive airway pressure (CPAP) machine (like the ones found at CPAP.com.au masks), which is designed to supply a steady stream of air to keep your airways open.

 Other than sleep apnea, there are many other reasons for losing sleep.
 Research shows that roughly 50 to 70 million adults in the U.S. suffer from sleep disorder.
 Common conditions often associated with sleep problems include heartburn, diabetes, cardiovascular disease, musculoskeletal disorders, and thyroid disease.
 That being said, just getting in and out of bed can be a struggle.
 Because most of the symptoms of these disorders present themselves while you’re sleeping, you may not know you are experiencing them at all.